Deryck Whibley: Solo work

 Besides Sum 41, Whibley developed a professional career in the music industry as producer and manager.
 He was part of Bunk Rock Music, a music management and production company.
 He produced for No Warning with the company as well.
 Since parting ways with Greig Nori, he sold his part of the company in early 2005.

-During the Sum 41 hiatus in 2005 and 2006, he worked with Tommy Lee on guitar and backing vocals for his album, Tommyland: The Ride, and A Million in Prizes: The Anthology with Iggy Pop.
+During the Sum 41 hiatus in 2005 and 2006, he worked with Tommy Lee on guitar and backing vocals for his album, Tommyland: The Ride.

-He worked as the producer of We Have an Emergency, the debut album by Sum 41 co-member Jason McCaslin's side project The Operation M.D.
-In 2007, he mixed the debut album of the band Permanent Me.
-He was also involved with the Avril Lavigne album, The Best Damn Thing, where he produced and played guitar.
+He worked as the producer of We Have an Emergency (2007), the debut album by Sum 41 bassist Jason "Cone" McCaslin's side project The Operation M.D.
+He was also involved with the Avril Lavigne album, The Best Damn Thing (2007), where he produced and played guitar.

 Besides his musical career, he has worked on occasion as an actor.
 He portrayed the character Tony in the movie Dirty Love, and himself as a guest character in King of the Hill.

 In November 2007, Whibley suffered a herniated disc while drumming on the song "Pain for Pleasure".
 This happened while Sum 41 was on tour with Finger Eleven, and the remainder of the Strength in Numbers Tour was canceled although Finger Eleven did travel to Winnipeg, Manitoba to play the show with Die Mannequin and Inward Eye in replacement of Sum 41.

 On the Operation M.D.'s second album Birds + Bee Stings, which was released on June 29, 2010, Whibley mixed one track entitled "Sick + Twisted".
 He also played keyboard and piano on the same track.
 He also joined the band live, playing guitar on this song, on December 21, 2010, at the Horseshoe Tavern in Toronto.

 Whibley contributed some guitar to Tommy Lee's side project Methods of Mayhem's second album A Public Disservice Announcement which was released on September 21, 2010.

 He co-wrote the songs "Broken Pieces", "Over and Out" and "Lost in Reality" with 5 Seconds of Summer, which appeared on their She's Kinda Hot EP.

+He was featured on "No Defeat for the Brave" by While She Sleeps in 2021.

 On February 18, 2022, Whibley released a collaboration track with Simple Plan called "Ruin My Life".

+He released his first book, a memoir titled Walking Disaster: My Life Through Heaven and Hell, on October 8, 2024.
+The book's title is a nod to the Sum 41 song "Walking Disaster", and their eighth and final studio album Heaven :x: Hell (2024).